 Universally Accepted Benchmarks Could Help Local Governments Improve Their Waste Management Programs

-By Izzy Hamlen, Rising Senior at Deerfield Academy, SWEEP Intern & Rob Watson, Chief Science Officer, Eco-Hub LLC.
+By Izzy Hamlen, Rising Senior at Deerfield Academy, SWEEP Intern & Rob Watson, Chief Sustainability Officer, Eco-Hub LLC.
 Founder & Co-chair SWEEP Standard.

 Many dedicated professionals have been making significant efforts to transform the solid waste industry from the 20th-century linear take, make, waste model to a 21st-century circular, sustainable materials management approach.
 But in spite of these efforts, in the United States material diversion rates, as represented by recycling and composting activities, have remained largely flat for the better part of a decade until the recent collapse of the market.

 Unprecedented changes in global recycling and materials markets, coupled with a hollowed-out material recovery industry in the US has plunged its recycling markets into crisis with nearly all 50 states reporting “Noticeable” or “Heavy” disruption.

 Advocates of Zero Waste and Sustainable Materials Management (separate, but related approaches to resource efficiency) want consumers and businesses to start asking hard questions: What does it mean to throw something away?
 Where does it go, and what happens to it?

 Because convenience is often paramount in today’s society, it’s easy to toss something in the trash and never think about it again.
 But as the world’s consumer society grows, the environmental impacts of once-through material consumption continues to grow and with burgeoning awareness of the ocean plastic emergency, the phrase, “out of sight, out of mind,” is being exposed for the fraud it has always been.